Brunswick Town, North Carolina: Russellborough

 Russellborough was first owned by Captain John Russell of his majesty's sloop, Scorpion.
 However, the grand two-story house and plantation was not completed at the time Royal Governor Arthur Dobbs purchased the land in 1758.
 Governor Dobbs made a few changes to the house and finished it.
 He called it "Castle Dobbs".
 After Governor Dobbs death in 1765, William Tryon was sworn in as Governor, Province of North Carolina.
 Governor Tryon moved into what he called "Castle Tryon" in 1765.
 After Governor Tryon's house in New Bern, North Carolina was completed he moved his family into what is known as Tryon Palace.
 Governor Tryon sold his Brunswick Town plantation to William Dry III who renamed the plantation Bellfont.
-In 1776 the plantation was burned by British troops.
+In 1776, the plantation was burnt by British forces.

 When the construction of Fort Anderson was being completed, Russellborough was untouched.
 Today the excavated ruins can be seen at Brunswick Town/Fort Anderson North Carolina State Historic Site.
 Artifacts from Russellborough can also be viewed in the exhibit hall located in the visitor center.

 Stamp Act resistance

 On November 1, 1765, the British Parliament passed the Stamp Act.
 That same month, the HM Sloop Diligence arrives at the port with stamps.
 However, angry citizens of Brunswick Town met the Captain at the dock refusing to allow the stamps off the ship.
 Governor Tryon attempted to calm residents down but he was determined to uphold the law.
 In February 1766, the Dobbs and the Patience arrived at Brunswick Town.
 The ships did not have stamp clearance, and were not allowed to unload.

 On February 20, 1766, Patriot leaders, John Ashe, Cornelius Harnett, James Moore, Captain Robert Howe and Colonel Hugh Waddell led several hundred citizens to arrest royal officials in the town.
 The patriots also surrounded the governor's home in protest to the Stamp Act of 1765 and placed Tryon under house arrest.
-The protest was possibly one of the first incidents of armed colonial resistance to British rule.
+The protest was possibly one of the first incidents of violent colonial resistance to British rule.
 The protest resulted in the end of stamp tax collection for the Cape Fear region.